JulianCataldo/vite-plugin-standard-css-modules/README.md

 Since the result is handled like any `?raw` imported module with Vite, it's not a "real", living CSS module.
 See the `rollup-plugin-css-modules` documentation for more details about expected limitations, which are shared conceptually, with `vite-plugin-standard-css-modules`.

+## Import Attributes

+For now, attributes are just "decorative", and act as a reminder for what is a standard CSS Module and what is not.
+When Vite will support Import Attributes like Rollup and browsers, those flag will be leveraged and no `include`/`exclude` should be needed anymore.

+## Improvements

+- Support for relative globs in `include`/`exclude`

 ## Footnotes